Dental Implants Melbourne

 Just as dental implants have emerged as the preferred choice for tooth replacement, the Carnegie Dental Group approach has become the preferred model for dental implant treatment.

 One team.
 One cost.
 One location.
-That’s the real beauty of dental implants from the Carnegie Dental Group.
+That's the real beauty of a high quality dental implant from the Carnegie Dental Group.

 Patients who need to replace a full upper and/or lower set of teeth can now receive all-on-four implants.
 An oral surgeon will place 4 implants and then attach a full arch of teeth, giving the procedure its name.